jpschewe/fll-sw/scoring/docs/terminology.md

 Playoffs are a single elimination competition bracket.
 Sometimes referred to as head to head.
-Teams after seeded into the bracket based on some criteria, usually this is based on the scores from the performance rounds.
+Teams are seeded into the bracket based on some criteria, usually this is based on the scores from the performance rounds.
 A team then competes against the team across the table from them.
 The team with the best score continues on.
 See